shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 #### DEFINE TRAINING FUNCTION

 - We define a training function, which will loop through all given combinations of augmentation, <code>lst_select</code>
-- Generate Data Generators that correpond to the particular augmentation & train the model, saving the <code>history</code> for each case
+- Generate <code>DataGenerators</code> that correpond to the particular augmentation & train the model, saving the <code>history</code> for each case

 ```python